-Complete Guide to Maximizing SEO Image for Website 2021 – Most people do SEO image optimization by compressing images, filling in the title and alt text according to the focus keyword, and… done.
-The basic method is true, but still not enough.
+Complete Guide to Maximizing SEO Image for Website – Most people do SEO image optimization by compressing images, filling within the title and alt text consistent with the main target keyword, and… done. the essential method is true, but still not enough.

 Complete Guide to Maximizing SEO Image for Website

-Now, Google’s Image Recognition Algorithm is very sophisticated.
-It understands the basics very accurately without the need for a title or alt text.
-Do not believe?
-Take a look at the picture below:
+Now, Google’s Image Recognition Algorithm is extremely sophisticated.
+It understands the fundamentals very accurately without the necessity for a title or alt text. don’t believe it?
+Take a glance at the image below:

-When we tried to feed an image of a cat into the Google Cloud Vision API, the algorithm was able to recognize the image with an extraordinary degree of accuracy.
-Though we do not provide image titles that have anything to do with cats at all.
+When we tried to feed a picture of a cat into the Google Cloud Vision API, the algorithm was ready to recognize the image with an unprecedented degree of accuracy.
+Though we don’t provide image titles that have anything to try to do with cats in the least.

 - 6 Best Keyword Research Tools for SEO Ranking

 - 5 Best Free Blogging Platforms Complete Guide